• Get Started

 Conclusion

 Tracking your calories to lose weight?
 Use the tool that calculates calorie burn based on power, not heartrate–because power is more accurate.
-And if you’re ever in doubt, use the tool that gives you the lowest calorie counts, so you aren’t accidentally eating too much!
+And if you’re ever in doubt, consider using the tool that gives you the lowest calorie counts, so you aren’t accidentally replacing too many calories when eating to fuel your workouts.

 Related Posts